 Cr(III) plating involves the use of electrical currents to reduce dissolved Cr(III) to Cr (0), which then deposits on the item(s) to be plated.
-These processes take place in large bath tanks and result in aerosolization of water and Cr(III) and/or Cr(VI) in a mist.
-Specifically, generated gas bubbles rise to the surface of the tank and burst out of the bath as tiny droplets.
-These Cr emissions are regulated by federal and state agencies (US EPA, 2010; CARB, 2018) and generally controlled through the use of mist/fume suppressants and wet scrubbers.
+These processes occur in large bath tanks and result in the aerosolization of water and Cr(III) and/or Cr(VI) in a mist.
+Specifically, generated gas bubbles rise to the tank's surface and burst out of the bath as tiny droplets.
+These Cr emissions are regulated by federal and state agencies (US EPA, 2010; CARB, 2018) and controlled generally with mist/fume suppressants and wet scrubbers.
 The former decrease the surface tension of the Cr bath solution to prevent entrainment of solution droplets in ambient air, and the latter remove airborne pollutants from industrial exhaust streams.

 At the time of the present report, there were only five registered Cr(III) plating facilities in California.
-However, according to an analysis by the California State Assembly (2005), metal-plating facilities in California are generally small businesses in communities of color, in close proximity to sensitive receptors (e.g., schools and hospitals).
-In their Airborne Toxic Control Measure for Chromium Plating and Chromic Acid Anodizing Facilities, The California Air Resources Board (CARB) requires total Cr (Cr_T) emissions from Cr(III) plating facilities to be controlled by one of two methods.
-In Method 1, add-on air pollution control equipment or chemical/mechanical fume suppressants can be used to ensure Cr_T emission levels are ≤ 0.01 mg/dry standard cubic meter (dscm; a value adjusted for moisture content).
+However, according to an analysis by the California State Assembly (2005), metal-plating facilities in California are generally small businesses in communities of color, near sensitive receptors (e.g., schools and hospitals).
+In their Airborne Toxic Control Measure for Chromium Plating and Chromic Acid Anodizing Facilities, the

+California Air Resources Board (CARB) requires total Cr (CrT) emissions from Cr(III) plating facilities to be controlled by one of two methods.
+In Method 1, add-on air pollution control equipment or chemical/mechanical fume suppressants can be used to ensure CrT emission levels are $\leq 0.01$ mg/dry standard cubic meter (dscm; a value adjusted for moisture content).
 In Method 2, a chemical fume suppressant containing a wetting agent can be added as a bath ingredient, and the owner/operator of the facility agrees to comply with certain recordkeeping and reporting provisions detailed in the regulation.
 Method 2 is generally more commonly used since wetting agents are part of the plating chemistry and less expensive than add-on controls.

 Cr(III) has been used as an alternative to the Cr(VI)-based chrome-plating processes prevalent in the industry.
-Cr(III) plating processes are typically recognized as more energy-efficient than those using Cr(VI).
+Cr(III) plating processes are typically more energy-efficient than those using Cr(VI).
 Because Cr(III) sulfates or Cr(III) chlorides are the primary chemicals used in Cr(III) plating bath media, Cr(III) plating processes are also less likely to produce environmental and health concerns on par with Cr(VI).
-However, Cr(III) plating processes are also less widely used due to greater chemical costs, inferior corrosion resistance, differences in coating color, and the need for more precise parameter (e.g. temperature, pH) controls relative to Cr(VI) ones (FTI, 2003).